 “Toyota is undergoing a paradigm shift in purchasing by breaking up its existing supply chain as it looks for ways to lower production costs,” Miyao said.
 “Posco’s entry will have a negative impact on Japanese steelmakers.”

 Toyota sources parts from more than 40,000 suppliers, Miyao said.
 The Kyohokai comprises mostly Japanese companies including Denso Corp., Aisin Seiki Co. and the nation’s five biggest steelmakers, according to the group’s website.
 Overseas companies in the group include Delphi Automotive Systems Japan Ltd., a unit of the U.S. parts supplier separated from General Motor Co.
-(GM), and a unit of German auto-parts supplier Robert Bosch GmbH.
+(GM:US), and a unit of German auto-parts supplier Robert Bosch GmbH.
 Posco is the first South Korean company in the group, Honda said.

 “Opening an account with Toyota was the first step for Posco and the invitation into its suppliers group means its technology level has been accepted,” Miyao said.